![]() Reference Site Map |

 List of computing and IT abbreviations from Wikipedia, the free encyclopedia.

 List of Government Acronyms compiled by Deborah Hollis and Norberto Lozoya-Escobar, edited by Jennie Gerke, from University of Colorado at Boulder (UCB) Libraries.
-Search acronyms by first letter: A-Z.

-List of U.S. Army acronyms and expressions from Wikipedia, the free encyclopedia.
+List of U.S. Army acronyms and expressions from Wikipedia.

 Military Abbreviations and Acronyms of the US Armed Forces.